Cloyce Box: College career

-Detroit Lions
+Professional career

 Box played professional football at the end and halfback positions in the National Football League (NFL) for five seasons with the Detroit Lions from 1949 to 1950 and 1952 to 1954.
 As a rookie in 1949, Box appeared in ten games, principally as a halfback.
 He rushed for 62 yards on 30 carries and caught 15 passes for 276 yards and four touchdowns.
 Box later recalled: "I probably was the worst halfback in the history of the league."

 In 1950, Box's second year in the NFL, Detroit's coaches sought to take advantage of Box's speed and converted him into an end.
 Teaming up with Lions' quarterback Bobby Layne, Box appeared in 12 games and ranked among the league's leading receivers with 50 receptions (third), 1,009 receiving yards (second), 11 receiving touchdowns (second), 84.1 receiving yards per game (second), and 1,009 yards from scrimmage (second).
 On December 3, 1950, in a game against the Baltimore Colts, he set Detroit team records with 12 catches, four touchdown receptions, 24 points, and 302 receiving yards.
 His 302 receiving yards against the Colts was the second highest in NFL history at the time and currently ranks fifth in league history.
 After the 1950 season, Box was selected by the Associated Press (AP) as a second-team end on its All-Pro team.

 In February 1951, with the Korean War ongoing, Box was recalled from inactive reserve status by the United States Marine Corps.
 He missed the entire 1951 season due to military service.